 Millennials are the most likely to put financing their children’s education first.
 The results say that 60 percent of Americans in the 18-to-34 age group see saving for their kids’ education as more important, compared with 43 percent of those ages 35 to 54, known as Generation X, and 28 percent of Baby Boomers, those ages 55 and older.

-Malia Haskins, vice president, wealth strategist at RBC Wealth Management, says that with the gap between how much Americans have saved and what they will need to retire comfortably widening, saving for retirement should be the priority, but families can do both if they plan ahead.
+Malia Haskins, vice president, wealth strategist at RBC Wealth Management-U.S., says with the gap between how much Americans have saved and what they'll need to retire comfortably widening, saving for retirement should be the priority, but families can do both if they plan ahead.

-“Ideally, college and retirement should be part of the same plan,” says Haskins, who is based in St. Paul, Minn.
+“Ideally, college and retirement should be part of the same plan,” says Haskins.
 “Clients can expect some tradeoffs as they balance these goals.”

 That could include parents working longer to save for retirement, deferring the purchase of a vacation home or encouraging their children to finance their education through scholarships and grants.